coastalcph/histnorm/README.md

 To use Norma, you need to:

-1. Prepare a configuration file; you can use the [recommended configuration file](examples/norma.cfg), but should adjust the filenames given inside.
+1. **Prepare a configuration file;** you can use the [recommended configuration file](examples/norma.cfg), but should adjust the filenames given inside.

-2. Prepare a lexicon of contemporary word forms.
-You can use the contemporary datasets provided here for this purpose, and create a lexicon file with the following command (example given for German):
+2. **Prepare a lexicon of contemporary word forms.** You can use the contemporary datasets provided here for this purpose, and create a lexicon file with the following command (example given for German):

        norma_lexicon -w datasets/modern/combined.de.uniq -a lexicon.de.fsm -l lexicon.de.sym -c

    Make sure that the names of the lexicon files match what is given in your `norma.cfg` before you start training.

 Data files for Norma need to be in two-column, tab-separated format.
-To train a new model, use:
+To **train a new model,** use:

     normalize -c norma.cfg -f datasets/historical/german/german-anselm.train.txt -s -t --saveonexit

-The names of the saved model files are defined in `norma.cfg`.
+The names of the saved model files are defined in `norma.cfg`.  **Generating normalizations** is done via:

-Generating normalizations:

 ```bash
 normalize -c norma.cfg -f datasets/historical/german/german-anselm.dev.txt -s > german-anselm.predictions